ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 The Continuous Bag-of-Words model (CBOW) can be thought of as the reverse of the skip-gram, though it achieves the same end goal of creating embeddings for the words in a corpus.
 In the CBOW model, the input-output pairs are generated as follows:

 $$ \{((w_{o-c},\dots,w_{o+c}),\ w_o)\ |\ 0\leq o\leq W\} $$
-One may notice in the Skip-Gram model the input-output pairs we both of the same dimension, which is not true of the CBOW model.
+One may notice in the Skip-Gram model the input-output pairs we both of the same dimension.
+This is not true of the CBOW model.
 Because the dimension must be a single vector, on a word-level the goal becomes to maximize:

 $$ p(w_o|w_{o-j},\dots,w_{o+j}; \theta) = \frac{exp(g(w_o)^T\theta)}{ \displaystyle\sum_{i=0}^V exp(g(w_i)^T\theta)}$$